ABCLukas/Arduino-Ultrasonic-LiDAR-Siumulation/README.md

-# LiDAR-Simulationsplattform für Embedded Sensorik: C++ Prototyping
+# LiDAR simulation platform for embedded sensors: C++ prototyping

 This project simulates a 2D LiDAR system using SR04 ultrasonic sensors mounted on a stepper motor.
 The system interacts with the Sensors through a Arduino UNO R3 and scans the surroundings, sending distance data to a connected linux device for visualization and processing.